chmodsss/NppLatexPlugin/README.md

-# NppLatexPlugin
+# NppLatexPlugin for Windows
-A hack to build latex files from Notepad++
+A hack to build latex files from Notepad++ in Windows

 * Clone this repo in a directory of your choice, we will be needing the folder `NppExec` and `miktex_to_latex.bat` file.
 * Install [MiKTeX](https://miktex.org/download).
 (MiKTeX is for building LaTeX files)